-- A5.
-A jurisdiction that has not adopted ASQC 1 in relation to agreed-upon procedures engagements may set out requirements for quality control in firms performing such engagements.
-The provisions of this ASRS regarding quality control at the engagement level are premised on the basis that quality control requirements adopted are at least as demanding as those of ASQC 1.
-This is achieved when those requirements impose obligations on the firm to achieve the aims of the requirements of ASQC 1, including an obligation to establish a system of quality control that includes policies and procedures that address each of the following elements: - Leadership responsibilities for quality within the firm; - Relevant ethical requirements; - Acceptance and continuance of client relationships and specific engagements; - Human resources; - Engagement performance; and - Monitoring. - A6.
-Within the context of the firm's system of quality control, engagement teams have a responsibility to implement quality control procedures applicable to the engagement. - A7.
-Unless information provided by the firm or other parties suggests otherwise, the engagement team is entitled to rely on the firm's system of quality control.
-For example, the engagement team may rely on the firm's system of quality control in relation to: - Competence of personnel through their recruitment and formal training. - Maintenance of client relationships through acceptance and continuance systems. - Adherence to legal and regulatory requirements through the monitoring process.
+- (b) Engagement reports issued by the firm or engagement partners are appropriate in the circumstances. - A5.
+A jurisdiction that has not adopted ASQM 1 in relation to agreed-upon procedures engagements may set out requirements for quality management in firms performing such engagements.
+The provisions of this ASRS regarding quality management at the engagement level are premised on the basis that quality management requirements adopted are at least as demanding as those of ASQM 1.
+This is achieved when those requirements address the requirements of ASQM 1 and impose obligations on the firm that achieve the objective of ASQM 1.
+Compliance with ASQM 1 requires, among other things, that the firm's system of quality management addresses the following eight components: - (a) The firm's risk assessment process; - (b) Governance and leadership; - (c) Relevant ethical requirements; - (d) Acceptance and continuance of client relationships and agreed-upon procedures engagements; - (e) Engagement performance; - (f) Resources; - (g) Information and communication; and - (h) The monitoring and remediation process. - A6.
+Within the context of the firm's system of quality management, engagement teams have a responsibility to implement policies or procedures applicable to the engagement. - A7.
+Ordinarily, the engagement team may depend on the firm's system of quality management unless: - The engagement team's understanding or practical experience indicates that the firm's policies or procedures will not effectively address the nature and circumstances of the engagement; or - Information provided by the firm or other parties, about the effectiveness of such policies or procedures suggests otherwise.

+For example, the engagement team may depend on the firm's system of quality management in relation to:

+- Competence and capabilities of personnel through their recruitment and formal training. - Maintenance of client relationships through the firm's policies or procedures for acceptance and continuance of client relationships and agreed-upon procedures engagements. - Adherence to legal and regulatory requirements through the firm's monitoring and remediation process.

-In considering deficiencies identified in the firm's system of quality control that may affect the agreed-upon procedures engagement, the engagement partner may consider measures taken by the firm to rectify the situation that the engagement partner considers are sufficient in the context of that agreed-upon procedures engagement.
+In considering deficiencies identified in the firm's system of quality management that may affect the agreed-upon procedures engagement, the engagement partner may consider the remedial actions undertaken by the firm to address those deficiencies that the engagement partner considers are sufficient in the context of that agreed-upon procedures engagement.

 A8.
-A deficiency in the firm's system of quality control does not necessarily indicate that an agreed-upon procedures engagement was not performed in accordance with professional standards and applicable legal and regulatory requirements, or that the agreed-upon procedures report was not appropriate.
+A deficiency in the firm's system of quality management does not necessarily indicate that an agreed-upon procedures engagement was not performed in accordance with professional standards and applicable legal and regulatory requirements, or that the agreed-upon procedures report was not appropriate.